Choosing Your Time Capsule Drop Site

 A perfect site for a Geocapsule housing can be found by replacing another similar sized rock that has been embedded in the ground over many years.

-(See photos to right.)
+(See photos at right.)
 These are excellent locations because they will reveal evidence of ground stability by the amount of soil buildup around the original rock.

 Removing the existing small boulder should reveal a depression of several inches.
-Simply replace the original rock with your Geocapsule and tamp down the surrounding soil.
+Simply replace the original rock with your hollow rock or hollow log Geocapsule and tamp down the surrounding soil.
 No need for any digging.
 You’ve just found an ideal and stable site that has already stood the test of time.

 Remote back country boulder fields are often perfect drop sites for concealing Geocapsules.
 Large rock crevasses also serve as shields from weather and other environmental elements.